Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-\textit{Discussion}: It is insightful to compare this result to Theorem 1 in \cite{tifs2016}, where it is stated that if the users are not correlated, then all users have perfect privacy as long as the number of adversary's observations per user $(m)$ is smaller than $O(n^2)$.
-Here, Theorem \ref{two_state_thm} states that with much smaller $m$ the adversary can de-anonymize the users.
+\textbf{{Discussion $4$}:} It is insightful to compare this result to~\cite[Theorem 2]{tifs2016}, where it is stated that if the users are not dependent, then all users have perfect privacy as long as the number of adversary's observations per user $(m)$ is smaller than {$O(n^{\frac{2}{r-1}-\alpha})$}.
+Here, Theorem~\ref{r_state_thm} states that with much smaller $m$, the adversary can de-anonymize the users.
 Therefore, we see that dependency can significantly reduce the privacy of users.